Yellow Tape

 Harness

 Importance: Simply enough, when top roping, the climbing harness is used to secure the climber to a rope, which in turn is anchored to the top of the cliff.
-There are many different types of harnesses out there in the market, ranging from those aimed at indoor gym climbers to those wishing to impart on a big wall adventure.
+There are many different types of harnesses out there in the market, ranging from those aimed at indoor gym climbers to those wishing to go on a big wall adventure.

 How to use it: When you are using a top rope, it is important to highlight four main elements of the climbing harness and how to use them: